Prashant501Tyagi/Bank_Loan_eligibility_project/readme.md

-SYL bank is one of Australia�s largest banks.
-Currently, the loan applications which come in to their various branches are processed manually.
-The decision whether to grant a loan or not is subjective and due to a lot of applications coming in, it is getting harder for them to decide the loan grant status.
-Thus, they want to build an automated machine learning solution which will look at different factors and decide whether to grant loan or not to the respective individual.

-In this ML problem, we will building a classification model as we have to predict if an applicant should get a loan or not.
-We will look at various factors of the applicant like credit score, past history and from those we will try to predict the loan granting status.
-We will also cleanse the data and fill in the missing values so that our ML model performs as expected.
-Thus we will be giving out a probability score along with Loan Granted or Loan Refused output from the model.

-Loan Approval/Eligibility Problem: ---
-This dataset concerns loan data.
-When a customer applies for a loan at our company, we use statistical models to determine whether or not to grant the loan based on the likelihood of the loan being repaid.
-The factors involved in determining this likelihood are complex, and extensive statistical analysis and modelling are required to predict the outcome for each individual case.
-You must implement a model that predicts if a loan should be granted to an individual based on the data provided
-The dataset used is an anonymized synthetic data that was generated specifically for use in this project.
-The data is designed to exhibit similar characteristics to genuine loan data.

-Description: ---
-In this dataset, you must explore and cleanse a dataset consisting of over 1,00,000 loan records to determine the best way to predict whether a loan applicant should be granted a loan or not.
-You must then build a machine learning model that returns the unique customer ID and a loan status label that indicates whether the loan should be given to that individual or not.

-Data filesThe dataset consists of the following fields: ---
-• Loan ID: A unique Identifier for the loan information.
-• Customer ID: A unique identifier for the customer.
-Customers may have more than one loan.
-• Loan Status: A categorical variable indicating if the loan was given to this customer
-• Current Loan Amount: This is the loan amount that was either completely paid off, or the amount that was defaulted.
-This data is for previous loan
-• Term: A categorical variable indicating if it is a short term or long term loan.
-• Credit Score: A value between 0 and 800 indicating the riskiness of the borrower’s credit history.
-• Years in current job: A categorical variable indicating how many years the customer has been in their current job.
-• Home Ownership: Categorical variable indicating home ownership.
-Values are "Rent", "Home Mortgage", and "Own".
-If the value is OWN, then the customer is a home owner with no mortgage
-•Annual Income: The customer's annual income
-• Purpose: A description of the purpose of the loan.

-# Execution Instructions

-# Python version 3.8.10

-To create a virtual environment and install requirements in Python 3.8.10 on different operating systems, follow the instructions below:

-### For Windows:

-Open the Command Prompt by pressing Win + R, typing "cmd", and pressing Enter.

-Change the directory to the desired location for your project:

-`cd C:\path\to\project`

-Create a new virtual environment using the venv module:

-`python -m venv myenv`

-Activate the virtual environment:

-`myenv\Scripts\activate`

-Install the project requirements using pip:

-`pip install -r requirements.txt`

-### For Linux/Mac:

-Open a terminal.

-Change the directory to the desired location for your project:

-`cd /path/to/project`

-Create a new virtual environment using the venv module:

-`python3 -m venv myenv`

-Activate the virtual environment:

-`source myenv/bin/activate`

-Install the project requirements using pip:

-`pip install -r requirements.txt`

-These instructions assume you have Python 3.8.10 installed and added to your system's PATH variable.

-## Execution Instructions if Multiple Python Versions Installed

-If you have multiple Python versions installed on your system , you can use the Python Launcher to create a virtual environment with Python 3.8.10, you can specify the version using the -p or --python flag.
-Follow the instructions below:

-### For Windows:

-Open the Command Prompt by pressing Win + R, typing "cmd", and pressing Enter.

-Change the directory to the desired location for your project:

-`cd C:\path\to\project`

-Create a new virtual environment using the Python Launcher:

-`py -3.8 -m venv myenv`

-Note: Replace myenv with your desired virtual environment name.

-Activate the virtual environment:

-`myenv\Scripts\activate`

-Install the project requirements using pip:

-`pip install -r requirements.txt`

-For Linux/Mac:

-Open a terminal.

-Change the directory to the desired location for your project:

-`cd /path/to/project`

-Create a new virtual environment using the Python Launcher:

-`python3.8 -m venv myenv`
-Note: Replace myenv with your desired virtual environment name.

-Activate the virtual environment:

-`source myenv/bin/activate`
-Install the project requirements using pip:

-`pip install -r requirements.txt`

-By specifying the version using py -3.8 or python3.8, you can ensure that the virtual environment is created using Python 3.8.10 specifically, even if you have other Python versions installed.
+# SYL Bank Loan Approval Prediction Model

+## Project Overview

+### Business Overview

+SYL Bank is one of Australia’s largest banks, but they are facing challenges with their manual loan approval process.
+With a high volume of loan applications, the manual decision-making process has become subjective and time-consuming.
+To address this, SYL Bank aims to build an automated machine learning solution to assess loan applications and determine the loan grant status objectively.

+### Aim

+The objective of this machine learning project is to predict loan approval status based on various applicant attributes, such as credit score, past history, and demographic data.
+By leveraging classification models, we aim to automate the loan approval process and minimize the risk of loss for SYL Bank.

+### Loan Approval/Eligibility Problem

+This project involves predicting whether a loan should be granted to an individual based on their loan application data.
+The dataset consists of anonymized synthetic data generated specifically for this project, exhibiting similar characteristics to genuine loan data.

+### Data Description

+The dataset contains over 100,000 loan records with the following fields:
+- Loan ID
+- Customer ID
+- Loan Status
+- Current Loan Amount
+- Term (Short-term or Long-term)
+- Credit Score
+- Years in Current Job
+- Home Ownership
+- Annual Income
+- Purpose of the Loan

+## Execution Instructions

+### Python Version 3.8.10

+To create a virtual environment and install requirements:

+#### For Windows:

+1. Open Command Prompt and navigate to the project directory:

+2. Create a virtual environment:

+3. Activate the virtual environment:

+4. Install requirements: